lubuper/CaetanoBus-Hackathon-2024/README.md

 # reward2sw

+**Team Members:** Francisco Vieira, Pedro Silva

+## Project Overview
-This project aims to create an interface for analyzing salary revision scenarios or benefit allocation based on predefined criteria.
+The goal of this project was to develop an interface for analyzing salary revision scenarios and benefit allocations based on predefined criteria.

 ## Problem
-Currently, evaluating salary revisions (e.g., annual increases) or benefit allocations (e.g., transport allowance for employees working in different locations) requires manually filtering and updating Excel files.
-The process involves adding new columns with criteria (e.g., 5% salary increase), calculating the impact, and determining budget alignment.
-If not within budget, the process is repeated manually, which is time-consuming and error-prone, especially with a large workforce (1,000+ employees).
+In the past, evaluating salary revisions (e.g., annual increases) or benefit allocations (e.g., transport allowance for employees working in different locations) required manual filtering and updating of Excel files.
+This involved:
+- Adding new columns with criteria (e.g., 5% salary increase)
+- Calculating the impact and assessing budget alignment
+- Repeating the process if results were not within budget

+This manual approach was time-consuming and error-prone, particularly given the large workforce of over 1,000 employees.

 ## Objective
+To streamline this process, we aimed to create an interface that:
-The goal is to develop an interface where the latest employee data is uploaded from Excel, criteria (e.g., 6% increase) and target groups (e.g., section heads) are defined, and an automated output is generated for all eligible employees.
-The results should be exportable to Excel for integration with the company's ERP system (SAP).
+- Uploads the latest employee data from an Excel file
+- Applies defined criteria (e.g., 6% increase) and target groups (e.g., section heads)
+- Generates an automated output for all eligible employees

+The results needed to be exportable to Excel for integration with the company's ERP system (SAP).

-## Challenge
+## Outcome
-Create software that can generate compensation and benefit scenarios for our workforce efficiently and accurately.
+We successfully developed a program that processes two Excel files:
+- **Employee Database**
+- **Salary Bands for Each Profession**

+The program uses these files, along with specified criteria and target groups, to generate the following outputs:
+- **HTML Page:** Displays the most relevant data.
+- **Excel File:** Contains two sheets:
+  - **Sheet 1:** An updated version of the original file with:
+    - Red-marked lines for non-eligible employees
+    - Yellow-marked lines for employees whose adjusted salaries would exceed the provided salary bands
+    - Updated values for eligible employees
+  - **Sheet 2:** A new sheet with co-workers set aside for future analysis.